tkapatos/eustories/README.md

 [definitelytyped]: https://definitelytyped.org/

 ## Things to do
-Create a navigation bar with a link to the home page
+Model the basic entities Module/Initiative/Epic/Story Update modules display
+Link from a module to its initiatives